Practice Management Blog

 An excellent way to reduce no-shows and late cancellations is by sending clients reminders about their appointments.
 By doing so, you allow them to cancel in advance if needed.
 For example, you may send SMSes or emails – one 72 hours in advance and one a day before the scheduled appointment.

 Online booking systems are a brilliant automated way to ensure that your clients are present for their appointments at the allotted time.
-By setting up an online practice management system such as Power Diary, patients can be sent automated reminders via SMS and email.
-This keeps upcoming appointments top of mind and, should they wish to cancel, they are reminded to do so in advance.
+You can send automated SMS and email reminders when you set up an online practice management system like Power Diary.
+This keeps upcoming appointments top of mind, and should clients wish to cancel, they’ll receive reminders to do so in advance.

 3 Different No-Show Policies to Consider